itsabdullah15/customer-support-rag/README.md

 ---

-## 🔑 Environment Setup
+## 🔑 Environment Configuration

-Create a `.env` file in the root directory with your Groq API key:
+Create a `.env` file in the project root:

 ```
 GROQ_API_KEY=your_groq_api_key_here